eslick/cl-langutils/README.md

 - Part of speech tagging (string -> tokens -> vector-document)
 - Phrase chunking (vector-document -> phrases)

 We also provide auxiliary functions that operate on strings, tokens or vector-documents.
 The lisp functions implementing the functionality can be found under the appropriately labled section in the reference below.

-Strings:
+## Strings

 - Tokenize a string (separate punctuation from word tokens)
 - POS tag a string or file returning a file, string or vector-document
 - Identify suspicious strings that may become tokens

-Tokens:
+## Tokens

 - String to token-id conversion routines
 - Save/Load token maps
 - Guess the POS tag for a token (lexicon-based, also includes the porter stemmer)